carvinjaysellguiao-commits/ECE-2112-PA-1/README.md

 ## B. Username Builder Problem

 This section converts two input strings, a first name and a last name, into a clean, standardized username format.
 The objective is to process multiword or improperly capitalized names and combine them into a single `first.last` output suitable for system account creation.
+The required Python function `make_username(first_name, last_name)` takes a first name and last name as strings and produces a formatted username by converting all letters to lowercase, removing any spaces within each name, and then combining them into a single string separated by a period.

 ```python